SrPatinhas/tribute/README.md

 	closeOnScroll: true,

 	// Set maximum number of items added to the input for the specific Collection, if no limit, set to null.
+	// can only be used with a element in contenteditable mode
 	maxDisplayItems: null,

 	// Block specific collection, so it can be triggered or not